A private in-person counselor costs $5,838 on average. Waystone costs $29

 Career and degree alignment

-The report connects your student’s degree choice and school selection to the actual hiring requirements of their target career — including GPA floors, preferred degree types, and the skills that differentiate candidates in competitive applicant pools.
+The report connects your student’s degree choice and school selection to their profile — including GPA floors, preferred degree types, and the skills that differentiate candidates in competitive applicant pools.

 PDF you can share